Dog Excessively Gassy (Here’s Why)

 Dogs passing gas occasionally is normal, but when your pup is excessively gassy, it can be unpleasant for both of you and may point to underlying issues.

-We outline the common reasons for excessive gas in dogs, what you can do at home, and when to seek veterinary help.
+We outline the common reasons for excessive gas in dogs, what you can do at home, and when to seek veterinary care.

 Excessive gas in dogs can result from eating too quickly, dietary sensitivities, changes in gut bacteria, or more serious conditions like pancreatitis or inflammatory bowel disease.
 Some cases are harmless, while others may signal a health concern that needs veterinary care.